jacobvsdanniel/pubmedkb_web/README.md

   - Look up relations and evidence sentences for entity or entity pair
   - Specify an entity by name and/or ID

-Requirements for the disk version of full dataset
+Requirements for the disk version of the full dataset
   - Disk: 13GB
   - Memory: 13GB
   - CPU: 1 thread